 • Can I think of multiple ways to solve the problem or am I stuck on my way or no way?

 In addition to prevention, triggers need to be identified.
 It may be possible just to avoid a trigger, but if not, new habitual thinking patterns need practice.
 Triggers are identified by an external event along with your interpretation of that event.
-Interpretations often have three components.
 Triggers are perceived as unexpected, preventable, and intentional.
 Events that run counter to our expectations turn into triggers.
 If you expect to be stalled by a traffic light, chances are you will not be triggered.
 However, if you do not expect to be cut off in traffic, you may be triggered.
 So adjusting expectations to ones that are more realistic may help reduce triggers.
 A second common component of triggers is that triggers are seen as preventable, therefore change can be demanded.
 This involves a belief about right or wrong, some form of a “should”.
-Right or wrong does exist, but if expectations are demanded they can create resistance in others and the point of view of others may be rejected.
+Right or wrong does exist, but if expectations are demanded they can create resistance in others.
 The last common feature of a trigger occurs in the perception of threat.
 This thinking process of turning events into triggers may be a magnification of threat, making it worse that it really is, or result in minimization of your ability to handle the threat without anger.

 This thought-process needs attention.
 Our expectations, demands and perceptions of threat may need to be reconsidered.
 We can ask ourselves: